Is Upper Peninsula, Michigan a Good Region to Move To?

 Key Takeaways

-• The Upper Peninsula offers affordable living and a strong sense of community.
+• The Upper Peninsula offers affordable living and a more grounded local identity.

 • Outdoor recreation and natural beauty are major attractions.